cyrilallezlom/I2C-Receiver-Light-Sensor-BH1710FVC/README.md

 The main file is the code that have to be run making everything working together.
 It displays the temperature measured by the sensor.

 - hps_0.h
+All the adress are stored in this file.

 - DRIVER_read.h & DRIVER_read.c